Global19-atlassian-net/lightweight-curator/README.md

     -v --verbose
     -n --dry_run

-### Manually running script for development purposed
+### Manually running script for development purposes

 Result of running following commands would be newly created *lightweight-curator* pod in *openshift-logging* namespace.
 From within this pod you can run *lightweight_curator.py* script.